hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch09IOMonad/README.md

 ```

 To execute _io1_, _io2_ and _io3_ any _unsafeRunXXX_
-invocation can be applied, depending what kind of result
+invocation can be applied, depending on what kind of result
 the caller needs.

 ## _IO.eval_